 The students themselves seem to understand that technology should be used this way and are disappointed that it isn't happening.
 Not quite five years ago, in January 2007, I wrote a blog post that reviewed the ELI conference.
 The segment quoted below is from that post.
 It confirms the need.

 Let me switch gears.
 I attended two presentations where students were the presenters and a third presentation, the opening plenary, where the technology behavior of students was the object of study.
 The opening plenary was given by Julie Evans who presented evidence about K-12 student technology use and needs.
 It was a very good talk and I’m sure others will comment about it more extensively.
 So here I want to pick on only one point that came out of the presentation.
 Students want to see their course content use more technology --- particularly in math.
 I agree with the students.
 This should be done.As I mentioned, there are outposts where Plato's legacy can be seen even if the users are not aware of the connection.
 A partial list includes the Online Learning Initiative from Carnegie Mellon, LON-CAPA, and some publisher run systems also blend interactive simulation, presentation, and assessment.
 Some of these, however, are too cookbook.
-Plato provided a framework where the student had substantial freedom in exploring, while have a clear goal to attain.
+Plato provided a framework where the student had substantial freedom in exploring, while having a clear goal to attain.
 There is a huge design difference between the Plato approach and a cookbook approach, although much of that difference must also be attributed to the authors of the lessons, which brings me to my conclusion.

 Authors who learn about their audience tend to write differently from those authors who write only for themselves.
 Invariably when online instructional content is created and its deployment is evaluated, the evaluators will ask about stumbling blocks for the students in using the content to learn.
 The evaluation will reveal whether the students process the content effectively and if not will unearth the impediments that block doing so.
 The conscientious content author who participates in the evaluation will then become sensitized to the question: what makes students process effectively?
 Answering that question becomes the driver in further content creation.
 With much of the analytic content we use there is only narrow authorship.
 Most instructors divorce themselves from online content creation.
 And what they do create, still mainly PowerPoint presentations, don't really facilitate student processing at all.
 All of us who teach analytic subject matter should be an offspring of the Plato system.